Table of Contents

 Bass Ukulele

-Introducing the majestic bass ukulele!
-The heavyweight of its kind, boasting the lowest notes in the uke family.
+Introducing the mighty bass ukulele!
+The heavyweight of its kind, boasting the lowest notes in the ukulele family.
 Picture the resonant chords of a standard bass guitar, mirroring its E-A-D-G tuning.

-Roll back to 2009, when Kala, a renowned ukulele maker, first cast this novelty onto the market.
-Picture a bass guitar shrunk down to the size of a baritone ukulele.
+In 2009, Kala, a well-known ukulele manufacturer, introduced this innovative design to the market.
+It resembles a bass guitar but is the size of a baritone ukulele.

-Its strings, thick and somewhat slack due to the shorter scale length, might even feel a touch wobbly under your fingertips.
+The strings are thick and somewhat loose due to the shorter scale, which might feel unusual to your fingers.

 Read our article, Is ukulele easier than guitar?